FinanceDev123/Fixed-Income-Yield-Curve-Visualizer/README.md

 # 📈 Yield Curve Analysis Dashboard 💹

 This project is a **Yield Curve Analysis Dashboard** that provides an **interactive visualization of U.S. Treasury yields, corporate bond yields, and credit spreads**.
-The goal is to **help traders, analysts, and researchers analyze yield curve trends, detect inversions, and simulate economic scenarios.**
+The goal is to **help traders, analysts, and researchers analyze yield curve trends, and detect inversions.**

 ---